-You can also change templates – there’s over 600k to choose from, use filters, add texts and insert your own logo or graphics over the top.
+You can also change templates – there’s over 600k to choose from.
+In addition you can use filters, add texts and insert your own logo or graphics over the top.

 So finally we get to Stencil.

-The Stencil App is something I recently discovered so I’m still learning how to use it, but already I’m in love with this tool.
+The Stencil App is something I recently discovered for myself, so I’m still learning how to use it, however, already I’m in love with this tool.

-Stencil is a simple and quick-to-use image development tool for bloggers and marketers.
+Stencil is a simple and quick-to-use image development tool for bloggers, marketers, and content creators.

-If you want to get MORE from your social media marketing efforts, this tool will help you develop stunning images that will help you boost social media engagement for sure.
+If you want to get MORE from your social media marketing efforts, this tool will help you create stunning images that will help you boost social media engagement and more.

 Stencil is free if you’re only interested in creating up to a maximum of 10 images per month.
-You also get limited backgrounds and icons.
+You also get access to limited backgrounds and icons.

-The premium version obviously opens up more features and resources.
+The premium version, however, opens up more options, features, and resources.